Hagnap/Predicting-the-English-Premier-League/README.md

 -------------------------------------------------------------------------------------------------
 ## Data

-The data for this came from 'https://www.football-data.co.uk/englandm.php', I used the data from 2014-2015 season to the 2020-2021 season.
+The data for this came from 'https://www.football-data.co.uk/englandm.php', we used the data from 2014-2015 season to the 2020-2021 season.
 In this data one main thing was that a porition of the data had a *Time* variable.
-So I created two types of models, models that use the time variable and models that don't use it.
+So we created two types of models, models that use the time variable and models that don't use it.
 The models that use this variable have less data but delivered better results than the ones without the *Time* variable.

 -------------------------------------------------------------------------------------------------
 ## Data Preparation